scottbez1/splitflap/README.md

 </a>

 This is currently under very active development. _It is **untested** and does not have firmware yet._

+The Chainlink Base PCB is an optional component of the Chainlink system, designed for particularly large displays.
+It hosts the ESP32 and adds additional connectivity options (terminals for UART and RS485 serial) and power distribution (independently-monitored power channels for multiple "zones" of Driver boards).

+I would generally recommend wiring an ESP32 directly rather than using a Chainlink Base PCB unless you are building a large (50+ module) display.

 Key (planned) features:
 * TTGO T-Display ESP32 module as the controller, which includes USB-C, color IPS LCD display and buttons